Vanity (singer): Music and acting career: 1982–1993

 In 1985, Vanity made her mainstream film debut in The Last Dragon, which featured her song, "7th Heaven."
 She wanted a role in the 1985 film The Color Purple, but Steven Spielberg thought she looked too young.

 In 1986, she released her second, final album, Skin on Skin, which produced the top 10 R&B hit "Under the Influence".
 She starred that year in the action film Never Too Young to Die opposite John Stamos, and in the Neo-noir crime film 52 Pick-Up.

 Her highest profile role was co-starring with Carl Weathers, Craig T. Nelson, and Sharon Stone in the 1988 film Action Jackson.
-Film ciritc Roger Ebert of The Chicago Sun-Times praised Vanity's performance as "the movie's one redeeming merit".
+Film critic Roger Ebert of The Chicago Sun-Times praised Vanity's performance as "the movie's one redeeming merit".
 In the film, she portrays a heroin addict, and during production, she was using cocaine heavily.
 After filming wrapped, she entered a rehabilitation program at a Los Angeles hospital.

 She appeared nude in the April 1988 issue of Playboy magazine.

 Vanity had roles on numerous TV programs.
 She guest-starred in a 1987 episode of Miami Vices third season.
 She appeared in the Friday the 13th: The Series episode "Mesmer's Bauble" in 1989.
 She played a villain who tortured Nancy Allen's character in the 1990 TV movie Memories of Murder, and appeared in an episode of Highlander: The Series in 1992.
 Her last role was in the 1993 film Kiss of Death.